Adgur Kharazia: Mayor of Sukhumi (second time)

 Following the May 2014 Revolution and the election of Raul Khajimba, Kharaziya was again appointed acting mayor of Sukhumi on 22 October 2014.
 On 4 April 2015, he won the by-election to the city council in constituency no. 3 unopposed, and was confirmed as mayor on 4 May.

 2024 shooting

 On 19 December 2024, fellow lawmaker Vakhtang Golandzia was killed and another one, Kan Kvarchia, was injured in a shooting inside the Abhkaz parliament building.
 Kharazia was identified as the suspect in the shooting.

+2025 arrest

+Kharaziya was detained on 14 June 2025 as part of a joint operation by the State Security Service and Ministry of Internal Affairs.
+He had evaded arrest for 6 months.
+The criminal charges against him carried a maximum jail sentence of 12 years.

+Another man, Bagrat Surmava, was detained on the same day for allegedly shooting 25 rifle shots at Kharaziya's house.